GhiXu/ACMM/README.md

 ```
 * Test
 ```
-Use script colmap2mvsnet_acm.py to convert COLMAP SfM result to ACMP input
+Use script colmap2mvsnet_acm.py to convert COLMAP SfM result to ACMM input
 Run ./ACMM $data_folder to get reconstruction results
 ```
 ## SfM Reconstructions for Tanks and Temples Dataset